 - Now tap on Reset Network Settings to confirm the reset and afterward, check if YouTube is working fine.

-For the Users of the Mobile/TV/Console YouTube App
+Solutions for the Mobile/TV/Console YouTube App

 Your YouTube app might keep saying something went wrong tap to retry because of many things like corrupt YouTube app cache/data, or corrupt installation of YouTube application.
 You can try the undermentioned solutions to solve the YouTube issue.

+Solution 1.
 Use the Phone’s Browser

 - Open a browser on your phone (e.g., Chrome) and navigate to the YouTube website.